Benjamin-Walsh/free-home-exercise/README.md

     -Advice on how to center footer icons was taken from mdn web docs.
 [Link to article.](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content)

     -Advice on how to position elements side by side was taken from this [Stack Overflow article.](https://stackoverflow.com/questions/21672346/css-positioning-two-elements-next-to-each-other#21672491)

+    -Advice on how to use hover pseudo-class was taken from mdn web docs.
+[Link to article.](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover)